 Undergraduate Admission Requirements

-Applicants who are graduates of accredited high schools (or who hold a GED certificate) with no prior college work will be considered for admission to Minnesota State University, Mankato on the basis of high school courses (including Minnesota State University Preparation Standards), grades, class rank and college entrance examinations (ACT required).
+Applicants who are graduates of accredited high schools (or who hold a GED certificate) with no prior college work will be considered for admission to Minnesota State University, Mankato on the basis of high school courses (including Minnesota State University Preparation Standards), grades, class rank and college entrance examinations (ACT optional).

 If you are an applicant that has any military training (completion of basic training and after), you will be applying as a Transfer Student.

 You will be admitted to Minnesota State University, Mankato if:

 - You achieve a 21 or higher composite score on the ACT exam (with 2.7 GPA)

 If you do not meet the above admission requirements, your application will be reviewed on the basis of strength of college preparation course work, grade point average, probability of success, academic progression, class rank and ACT test scores (if provided).
 Supplemental information may also be requested before an admission decision is made.